AVSystem/developer-zone/docs/Interoperability_tests_guide/Using_API_Jenkins_integration.md

-# Using Interop tests API - Jenkins/GitLab integration
+# Jenkins/GitLab integration with interop tests API

 If you would like to automate your interoperability tests, you can use the Coiote DM API and integrate it with a CI/CD environment like Jenkins or GitLab.
 Follow the guide below to learn how to configure the integration, run tests and summarize your test execution using these tools.

 !!! note
     The following instruction is based on integration with Jenkins.
-To integrate with GitLab, you can follow the same steps, but with slight adjustments - for details, please see subsection on [GitLab](#gitlab).
+To integrate with GitLab, you can follow the same steps, but with slight adjustments - for details, please see subsection on [GitLab](#gitlab-configure-and-run-pipeline).

 ## Prerequisites

-- An active Jenkins/GitLab account.
+- An active Jenkins and GitLab account.
 - A GitLab project repository.
 - A working Coiote DM installation and a port for communication with the installation API.
 - A device registered in the platform (if the tests require the device to be registered).